donovanmagryta/ESP8266-LED-API/README.md

 * WS2812B Addressable 60 LED Strip - https://banggood.app.link/00UfnobQrW

-* 5V 2A Power Supply - **Must be at least 2 amps** I used a cut USB cable and a 2.1A USB Charger.
+* 5V 2A Power Supply - **Must be at least 2 amps.** - I used a cut USB cable and a 2.1A USB Charger.

 ## 2. Install the Web App